Get

 How Is Rabies Transmitted to Dogs?

-The rabies virus is present in saliva, so if an infected animal’s saliva enters a healthy dog’s bloodstream, the dog can easily become infected with the virus.
-This is why being bitten by a rabies-infected animal is cause for alarm, as the bite likely breaks the skin, enabling the virus to gain easy access to the victim’s bloodstream.
+The rabies virus is present in saliva, so if an infected animal’s saliva enters a healthy dog’s bloodstream, the dog can quickly become infected.
+That is why being bitten by a rabies-infected animal is cause for alarm, as the bite likely breaks the skin, enabling the virus to gain easy access to the victim’s bloodstream.
 However, a bite is not necessary for rabies transmission to occur.

 If a dog has an open wound and comes into contact with a rabies-infected animal’s saliva in any way, they could catch the virus.
-It is most common for dogs to contract rabies from wild animals that are not vaccinated against the virus, such as raccoons, squirrels, bats, and foxes.
-That said, stray dogs are a big source of rabies transmission in certain parts of the world (including various Asian countries).
+It is common for dogs to contract rabies from wild animals that are not vaccinated against the virus, such as raccoons, squirrels, bats, and foxes.
+However, stray dogs are a significant source of rabies transmission in certain parts of the world (including various Asian countries).

 What Are the Signs of Rabies?

-There are a few signs of rabies to look for in dogs that are suspected to have been exposed to the virus.
-Rabies develops in stages after transmission, so the signs might not show up until the virus has invaded the nervous system.
-It can take anywhere from a few days to several months for signs to develop, depending on how quickly the disease progresses within the nervous system.
+There are a few signs of rabies to look for in dogs suspected to have been exposed to the virus.
+Rabies develops in stages after transmission, so the signs might not appear until the virus has invaded the nervous system.
+It can take anywhere from a few days to several months for signs to develop, depending on how quickly the disease progresses in the nervous system.

 Signs of a rabies infection include: